 I can never run out of things to say about this sweet, adorable book, but I will limit myself here.
 This is the perfect easy-to-read teen romance book, smartly written and full of witty banter.
 I was hooked as soon as I began reading and I think about this book all the time.
 It may even have ruined all other YA romance stories for me, because the characters in this book, the set-up, the math!
 It all comes together in such a perfect way.
 Yes, most YA romances are stand-alones, but if you have to pick just one to read, I’d recommend this one.
 It’s brilliant.

 I’m ending with this book because it’s definitely the oldest book on this list and it’s been the longest since I read it, however, even after all that, it has stuck with me.
 I think about this book all the time.
 Not only is it one of those books that is unlike anything you’ve ever read, it’s also, somehow, so easy to connect to.
 It’s short, very readable.
 I think I finished it in a day or two the first time I read it.
 It’s a dystopian, but I have never read a dystopian like this before.
 It somehow manages to put the dystopia in the background, but it doesn’t feel like it’s glossing over things.
 The real focus is the character development.
 The writing is also beautiful and really compelling.
 Now, there is an aspect of incest (some romance between first cousins), but it is hardly the focus of the book.
 I would say the rest of the book is worth it despite that aspect.

 How about you?

-What are some of your summer TBR books?
+What are some of your recommended books?
 Please post yours in the comments and share the love!
 I hope you enjoyed the post and thank you for stopping by!